 The Continuing Education Division is designed to provide educational noncredit opportunities for adults who desire to learn occupational skills as well as to upgrade their capabilities for success on the job; or to enrich their lives through arts and crafts.
-The Adult Basic Education and High School programs provide the basic skills of reading, writing and arithmetic.
-These skills are not developed as isolated bits of knowledge, but are related to practical situations adults deal with in everyday life.
-Classes usually meet for a three-hour session twice a week.
-In order to accommodate a variety of student needs, a list of the Continuing Education classes include industrial and business management courses, accounting, bookkeeping, sewing, woodworking, guitar, first aid, adult growth and personal effectiveness, Emergency Medical Technician Training (EMT), Fire Service, teacher renewal courses, and many others.
+In order to accommodate a variety of student needs, a list of the Continuing Education classes include industrial and business management courses, bookkeeping, sewing, woodworking, guitar, first aid, adult growth and personal effectiveness, Emergency Medical Technician Training (EMT), Fire Service, teacher renewal courses, and many others.